Pieter07/my-website/_pages/about.md

 Additionally, over time I have also built up a strong financial background from my actuarial studies.
 When making decisions, finances come into play and, generally, decisions are only considered viable if they bring about a positive return on investment.

-I wish to use my actuarial, computer science and statistics backgrounds to assist in making decisions which bring forth positive change into the world.
+I wish to use my actuarial, computer science and statistical backgrounds to assist in making decisions which bring forth positive change into the world.

 ## Currently